ChrisMikhail/encryption-decryption-algorithms/README.md

 Ex: Z -> D

 ### AES (Advanced Encryption Standard):
-Uses a 16 byte(128-bit) randomized key to scramble and randomize your message organized in blocks of data.
+Uses a 16 byte (128-bit) randomized key to scramble and randomize your message organized into fixed sized blocks of data.
 This is useful as anyone who doesn't have the key cannot decrypt the message.
-Depending on the key size (in our case, 128-bits), the proccess of swapping, substituting, and mixing the bits happens a matter of times.
-As long as the key remains strong and complicated, the AES encryption algorithm remains very difficult to crack.
+Depending on the key size (in our case, 128-bits), the proccess of swapping, substituting, permutating and mixing the bits happens a matter of times, knows as rounds.
+As long as the key remains strong and complicated, the AES encryption algorithm remains very difficult to crack - only those with the key can decrypt your message.